Find the perfect color

 - So, the way you get enough clear coat protection over the top of your paint is to do multiple coats.

 Clear coat may appear to look discolored; carmel in color.
 Why?
 Typically this is because it’s been applied to thickly.
 Wait a few WEEKS and this will go away.
 Promise.

 Always use the premium adjustable nozzle (with the little yellow spray tip) we supply with your base coat and clear coat.
 This nozzle is 10 times better than the factory one because it has a vertical spray pattern – the factory nozzles you get with a typical spray can from an auto parts or home improvement store have a circular (round) spray pattern.
 Using these is a prime way to create uneven coverage and drips.
 If a nozzle plugs up because paint product has dried in it, use another nozzle – they’re all interchangeable with all of our paint products: primer, base coat & clear coat.

 - We can’t emphasize enough to READ THOSE APPLICATION INSTRUCTIONS that were sent with your order… To see a video on application check these YouTube videos!

 Orange Peel and Clear Coat

-You gotta buff the surface to get out the ‘orange peel’ effect and to get that shine to emerge.
-Also remember to make sure the clear coat is at the proper temperature before applying.
+You must buff the surface to get out the ‘orange peel’ effect and to get that shine to emerge.
+Remember to make sure the clear coat is at the proper temperature before applying.
 Around 80 degrees Fahrenheit.
 You can submerge the can in a glass of warm water to heat the can up, or a cool glass to cool it down if it was in your hot garage!

 Yep, even the paint jobs from car manufacturers and professional body shops has the orange peel (ripple) effect in it.
 This has to be buffed out.
 Remember, when it comes to preventing orange peel it doesn’t matter what clear coat you’re using or the price you paid for it, it can happen.